TestPAC: History

 TestPAC was registered with the Federal Election Commission on January 31, 2012.
 TestPAC started when several members of the Reddit community initiated a netroots boycott of GoDaddy.com and "Operation Pull Ryan", where Reddit members helped Paul Ryan's opponent, Rob Zerban raise $15,000 in 48 hours.
 When Ryan eventually came out in opposition of SOPA, activists Andy Posterick and Jeromie Whalen formed a political action committee for potential future campaigns.

 TestPAC was originally registered as "TestPAC, Please Ignore."
 The name is a play on an inside joke on Reddit; the site's most popular post ever was titled "Test Post, Please Ignore."

 Overview

 TestPAC crowdsources its mission, goals and campaigns from its member-base on the PAC's discussion forum on Reddit.
 Although most decisions are made among PAC members, major decisions are put to an official vote on the PAC's website.
 So far, the organization has held two official votes: one asking members whether to campaign against Lamar Smith and one to decide on a concept for a billboard advertisement.

 TestPAC primarily relies on crowdfunding as a means of fundraising and solicits donations on social media websites such as Facebook, Twitter, and Reddit.

-Current campaigns
+Campaigns

-In February 2012, TestPAC members voted between removing 13-term incumbent Lamar Smith from office or Campaign Finance Reform for the PAC's first target issue.
-With 63% of the vote, members elected to start a campaign against Lamar Smith.
+In February 2012, TestPAC members voted between removing 13-term incumbent Lamar Smith from office or campaign finance reform as the PAC's first target issue.
+With 63% of the vote, members elected to start a campaign against Smith.
 The campaign was officially titled "Mr. Smith Comes Back From Washington".